Chapter 12: Rivers

 Exercise 12.2 – Observing Stream Patterns

 Instead of following a drop water, observe satellite images of steam networks.
 Figure 12.2 contains Google Earth Images of four streams with different channel patterns, and Figure 12.3 shows the same streams in black and white.
+These patterns have specific names, but the goal is for you to recognize and describe these patterns on your own.

 Four satellite images of drainage basins